Sponsored Content from Granicus

 How Do We Prove If STRs Are Operating During a Suspension?

 A complaint alone is not enough evidence to prove that an STR is operating illegally.
 Gathering evidence about short-term rentals can be time-consuming (e.g. trying to catch violators in the act by visiting a possible rental on a weekend).
 Often, evidence gathered — pictures of other violations resulting from the rental such as trash and parking issues — is inadmissible.
 Attempting to gather evidence like this is not only a waste of time, but during a public health crisis, it puts code enforcement officers at risk by going into the community.
 STR compliance and monitoring software can identify whether a rental of a unit occurred during a certain period, and if your short-term rental ordinance is based on the advertising of a rental, the software can document which rentals are still advertising.

 How Do We Enforce Suspension in a Work-From-Home Environment?

-Not only does software eliminate the need to try and catch illegal STRs in the act, saving hours of a code enforcement officer’s time, but software was especially useful for municipalities that needed remote work capabilities.
-A code enforcement officer could continue the enforcement process — identifying rentals and communicating with hosts — without ever leaving their home, minimizing their exposure to the virus.
+Not only does software eliminate the need to try and catch illegal STRs in the act, saving hours of a code enforcement officer's time, but the software is especially useful for municipalities that need remote work capabilities.
+A code enforcement officer could continue the enforcement process — identifying rentals and communicating with hosts — without ever leaving their homes, minimizing their exposure to the virus.

 Visit our site for more information about the current state of short-term rentals in your jurisdiction.